 1. Location, location, location

-Given that some of the chief complaints of ground-floor apartments have to do with their proximity to the street (and all its attendant fracas and stench), an apartment's actual location in the buildng can make a world of difference.
-If you're situated toward the back of the building, for instance, you'll have much more peace and quiet (and maybe even a backyard—more on that later).
-A more secluded location can also protect you from the noise of the building's lobby, stairwell, or elevator, as the case may be.
+Given that some of the chief complaints surrounding ground-floor apartments have to do with their proximity to the street and all its fracas and stenches, an apartment's actual location in the building can make a world of difference.
+If you're situated toward the back of the building, for instance, you'll have much more peace and quiet—and maybe even a backyard (more on that later).
+A more-secluded location can also protect you from the noise of the building's lobby, stairwell, or elevator.

-"I saw a ground floor apartment recently that was at the end of the hallway all the way at the back, so nobody actually passes in front of it," says Kobi Lahav of Mdrn Residential.
-"And in that case, the back part of the building was a little elevated, so you feel like you're on a higher floor...so nobody's bothering you."
+"I saw a ground-floor apartment recently that was at the end of the hallway all the way at the back, so nobody actually passes in front of it," says Kobi Lahav, senior managing director of Mdrn Residential.
+"And in that case, the back part of the building was a little elevated, so you feel like you're on a higher floor so nobody's bothering you."

-For this reason, in new developments or recent renovations, you'll often see developers make an effort to put ground-floor units toward the rear, or at least ensure that the bedrooms aren't facing the street, the better to maintain some relative quiet.
-"Any smart developer is going to put the living room in the front and the bedroom in the back," adds Mdrn's Nick Sanni.
+For this reason, in new developments or recent renovations, you'll often see developers make an effort to put ground-floor units toward the rear of the building, or at least ensure that the bedrooms aren't facing the street to maintain some relative quiet.
+"Any smart developer is going to put the living room in the front and the bedroom in the back," says Nick Sanni, an agent at Citi Habitats.

-Similarly, many of these apartments are oriented so that the main entertaining spaces (think kitchens and living rooms) are facing large back windows into the backyards, the better to avoid street noise and let in more natural light.
+Similarly, many of these apartments are oriented so that the main entertaining spaces like kitchens and living rooms are facing large back windows into backyards to avoid street noise and let in more natural light.

-Bottom line: You may still not get all the light you want, but if noise is your primary concern, don't necessarily rule out a lower-level unit—the right location could mitigate those concerns almost entirely.
+Bottom line: You still may not get all the light you want, but if noise is your primary concern, don't necessarily rule out a lower-level unit because where it’s situated could mitigate those concerns almost entirely.

 2. You may have a backyard to call your own

-One of the most common perks to offset a ground-floor apartment is the all-important backyard, a coveted amenity in a city with precious little outdoor space.
-"Especially in Brooklyn, I feel like everybody with a dog is coming to see that apartment right away if it has a backyard," says Win Brown of CORE.
+One of the most common perks that may offset the potential downfalls of a ground-floor apartment is the all-important backyard, a coveted amenity in a city with precious little outdoor space.
+"Especially in Brooklyn, I feel like everybody with a dog is coming to see that apartment right away if it has a backyard," says Win Brown, an agent at CORE.

 Bottom line: A terrace or backyard might not seem especially enticing in the doldrums of February, but if you snap it up ahead of time, you've got a good chance at avoiding more stiff competition.